 The final caveat of our work is that many aspects of using our selection function rely on accurate cluster parameters being available, which may often not be the case.
-In this paper, we have effectively reduced our selection function's dependence on cluster parameters by splitting our selection function into both a function that depends only on basic \emph{Gaia} observables ($n_*$, $\rho_\text{data}$, and $\text{med}(\sigma_\varpi)$), which can be used in cases when these parameters are already known, as well as separate tools for simulating clusters or predicting $n_*$ for when a use case needs to work with more basic cluster parameters.
+In this work, we effectively reduced our selection function's dependence on cluster parameters by splitting it into a function that only depends on basic \emph{Gaia} observables ($n_*$, $\rho_\text{data}$, and $\text{med}(\sigma_\varpi)$), which can be used in cases when these parameters are already known, and separate tools for simulating clusters or predicting $n_*$ when a use case needs to work with more basic cluster parameters.
 This second use case is much more vulnerable to this caveat.
 For instance, 3D dust maps must be used to estimate the extinction towards a hypothetical cluster, and so any science case working in this way is only as good as currently available 3D dust maps -- all of which have limited distance and angular resolution, and none of which can confidently cover the entire Galactic plane out to more than a few kpc.
-Similarly, when using cluster parameters in HR24, it is important to appreciate that cluster parameters remain far from perfect, and depend strongly on adopted methodology and cluster membership \citep{Cantat-GaudinCasamiquela_2024,CavalloSpina_2024}.
+Similarly, when using cluster parameters in HR24, it is important to appreciate that cluster parameters remain far from perfect and depend strongly on adopted methodology and cluster membership \citep{Cantat-GaudinCasamiquela_2024,CavalloSpina_2024}.

-Future studies improving cluster parameters and 3D dust maps further would help to alleviate this final caveat, and such works should continue to be pursued -- particularly as the present paper sits on the horizon of many upcoming data releases that will greatly aid in 3D dust mapping and cluster parameter determination.
-We encourage parameter-determination studies to develop and apply their method to all clusters in HR24, and not just a subset of clusters, as this avoids needing to account for yet another selection function.
+Future studies improving cluster parameters and 3D dust maps further would help to alleviate this final caveat, and such studies should continue to be pursued -- particularly as the present paper sits on the horizon of many upcoming data releases that will greatly aid in 3D dust mapping and cluster-parameter determination.
+We encourage authors conducting parameter-determination studies to develop and apply their method to all clusters in HR24, and not just a sub-set of clusters, as this avoids the need to account for yet another selection function.

 With \emph{Gaia} DR4 scheduled to be released in December 2026 at the time of writing\footnote{\url{https://www.cosmos.esa.int/web/gaia/release}}, it is likely that new, expanded cluster catalogues will become available soon.
-We hope to see our work repeated on future data releases and catalogues; in that vein, we also list some recommendations for future selection function studies in Appendix~\ref{app:advice_for_future_sfs} that will aid in their construction.
+We hope to see our work repeated on future data releases and catalogues; in that vein, we also list some recommendations for future selection-function studies in Appendix~\ref{app:advice_for_future_sfs} that will aid in their construction.